UConn vs. Villanova Predictions & Picks - Women's Big East Tournament Championship

 UConn Schedule Analysis

-- The Huskies' best victory this season came against the Iowa Hawkeyes, a squad ranked inside the AP's Top 25 (No. 7).
-The Huskies secured the 86-79 win at a neutral site on November 27.
+- The Huskies beat the No. 7 Iowa Hawkeyes in an 86-79 win on November 27, which was their best win of the season.

-- The Huskies have 14 wins against Quadrant 1 teams, the second-most in the nation.
+- The Huskies have the second-most Quadrant 1 wins in the country (14).

 UConn 2022-23 Best Wins